daattali/beautiful-jekyll/_posts/2021-11-21-understanding-kubernetes-cluster-api-provider-vsphere-capv.md

     You can now create your first workload cluster by running the following:

       clusterctl generate cluster [name] --kubernetes-version [version] | kubectl apply -f -

 #### Step 4 - Provision the kubernetes cluster to the cloud provider

 At this point we have a bootstrap management cluster.
-What we want to do next is to provision a workload cluster to our vSphere environment (which will later on be our management cluster).
+What we want to do next is to provision a workload cluster in our vSphere environment (which will later be our management cluster after we move the components).

-* First we need to generate a YAML manifest to describe the workload cluster to deploy.
-This step does not deploy anything, we are using clusterctl to create a YAML file.
+* **First we need to generate a YAML manifest to describe the workload cluster to deploy.** Note that this step does not deploy anything, we are only using clusterctl to create a YAML file.

 Adjust the fields as necessary.
 In this example I am deploying a cluster named _capv-management_ with 1 control plane node and 1 worker node, in Kubernetes version 1.21.1 since it is the version of the OVA I deployed and I redirect the output to _cluster.yaml_.